FRC-4121/2015-Robot/README.md

 # The Robot
-This is our code for the 2015 season, written in C++.
+The programing side of our robot for the 2015 FRC game, Recycle Rush.
+Built using C++.

 ## Features
-* Compiles
+* Compiles (possibly)
-* Different drivestyles
-* Mecanum based driving
 * Command based framework

+## Currently Planned Features
+* Mecanuem drive system